How to Write an Investor Update — Important Tips and Examples

 Net Dollar Retention (NDR)

 The LTV/CAC ratio measures the relationship between the company’s customer lifetime value (LTV) and customer acquisition cost (CAC).
-This ratio shows your ROI based on how much it cost the business to get a customer and what they’ve paid the business thus far.
+This ratio shows your ROI based on how much it cost the business to get a new customer and what they’ve paid the business thus far.
 This financial efficiency metric is helpful for gauging the company’s profitability now and in the future.

 The CAC ratio is the cost to acquire annual recurring revenue (ARR).
 This financial metric provides insights into the relationship between new bookings and upsells and the company’s marketing, showing investors if current marketing strategies are effective.